sketsdever/flix/README.md

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library
+- play by Gregor Črešnar from the Noun Project
+- Star by Marek Polakovic from the Noun Project

 ## License